wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 #### A Thursday Late — 27 February, 6pm-10pm.
 Pay What You Decide
 Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS — bridging the gap between gallery + theatre, and filling the empty months of winter…<br>*Come and go as you please, sample the different — then pay what you decide!*

-Participating artists *TBA* here in early February; until 17 January we are [seeking artist proposals](/hab/emergency).
-To get a feel for it, have a look at 2019's [daytime programme at NIAMOS](/archive/2019-emergency/daytime).
+Participating artists announced here in early Feb; until 17 Jan we're [seeking artist proposals](/hab/emergency).
+Get a feel for it with a look at 2019's [daytime programme at NIAMOS](/archive/2019-emergency/daytime).

 #### Venue + Booking Details
 Date: Thursday 27 February 2020, 6pm-10pm (*last entry at 9pm*)